HCL-TECH-SOFTWARE/digital-experience/docs/guide_me/howto/development/index.md

 - **[How to convert a file to base64 encoded format](./SampleJSPtoConvertAfileToBase64EncodedFormat.md)**
 Learn how to convert a file to base64 encoded format using JSP code.
 - **[How to count WCM items and versions using the WCM API sample code](./APIToCountWCMItems.md)**
-Learn about the WCM API sample code to count WCM items and versions.
+Learn about the Web Content Manager (WCM) API sample code to count WCM items and versions.
 - **[How to count WCM library content items on virtual portals using Java and JSPs](./countContentItemsLibsVP.md)**
 Learn how to count content items of a WCM library on virtual portals using Java and JSPs.
 - **[How to create a custom login or logout filter in HCL DX](custom_login_filter_sample.md)**